top of page

 Judge Arterton has lived in New Haven since 1978 and has served on the United States District Court for the District of Connecticut since 1995, sitting in New Haven.
 Her prior litigation career was with the New Haven law firm formerly known as Garrison & Arterton, P.C.
 (1978 to 1995).
 She has served on the historic Committee of the Proprietors of the Common and Undivided Lands in New Haven since 2007 and is the current Chair.

-She established the New Haven District Court's Support Court program in 2010 to provide structured support for federal criminal defendants with drug or alcohol addictions.
+She established the District Court's Support Court program for New Haven in 2010 to provide structured support for federal criminal defendants with drug or alcohol addictions.
 From 2002 to 2008 she served on the International Judicial Relations Committee of the U.S. Judicial Conference.
-Her international judicial work has taken her to numerous developing countries for programs with judiciaries to develop rule oflaw competencies in particular areas.
+Her international judicial work has taken her to numerous developing countries for programs with judiciaries to improve rule of law competencies.

-She is a graduate of Mount Holyoke College and Northeastern University School of Law.
+Judge Arterton is a graduate of Mount Holyoke College and Northeastern University School of Law.
 She was awarded an honorary Doctor of Laws Degree in 2005 by Northeastern University, and has received special recognition awards from the American Board of Trial Lawyers Connecticut Chapter; the Connecticut Bar Association; Community Mediation; and the Connecticut Women's Education and Legal Fund.
-In 2015 the Arterton IP Inn of Court was established in her honor.
+In 2015 the Arterton Intellectual Property Inn of Court was established in her honor.
+Judge Arterton currently serves on the Federal Bar Association Board of Directors.

 ANNE CALABRESI